marrus-sh/Kyrie/CONTRIBUTING.md

   current code at time of commit.

  >  This workflow is a bit cumbersome, but that's intentional.
- >  Taking the time to give your work one last once-over in GitHub
+ >  Taking the time to give your work one last once&hyphen;over in
- >    before making the merge helps to catch bugs and keep the software
+ >    GitHub before making the merge helps to catch bugs and keep the
- >    running as it should.
+ >    software running as it should.

 If changes have been made to the base branch since your fork, you will likely need to rebase *before* your final build.